What are electric boilers?

 What are the advantages of electric boilers?

-They tend to be easier to install – they obviously don’t need a gas safe engineer.
+They tend to be easier to install and they obviously don’t need a Gas Safe engineer.
 The simplicity of the system and the installation process means that the overall cost of installation is going to be much less than a gas boiler.

 What are the disadvantages of electric boilers?

 Electric boilers probably have their place in certain properties.
 They are a simple, easy to install option but for many people there are going to be better ways to heat the home out there to look at.
-Economy 7, heat pumps or even oil boilers are all likely to be cheaper to run than electric boilers.
+If gas isn’t an option, infrared, heat pumps or even oil boilers are all likely to be cheaper to run than electric boilers.